VerisimilitudeX/PasswordLLM/Initial Research.md

 Real-world result:  40.00 TFLOPS

 I believe we should use FP64 as it’s more precise in the number of decimals it has… Though this is irrelevant if we are just randomly guessing.
 Eh, I found this article saying most hashing algorithms do not use floating-point operations and only use integers, so the data above may be irrelevant.
-Maybe we have to use IOPS (Interger operations per second)?
+Maybe we have to use IPS (Instructions per second)?

     "NVIDIA believes in modern games relying heavily on integer math.
 With the new architecture, we still have the 64 FP32 cores, but another 64 cores are now designated as “FP32 and INT32”, making half the cores capable of doing either floating-point or integer calculations.
 Since password recovery relies on integer math, we can effectively utilize half the Ampere cores.
 You can read a tech article about the new Ampere architecture at Engadget."

+I believe we need to calculate the amount of instructions to complete one round of the hashing algorithm, for a hashing algo like SHA256, on average it takes 64 - 80 Clock Cycles to complete on round.

+    To estimate the performance of MD5-crypt on a given architecture, we first define a simple model that is based on the number of arithmetic instructions needed to complete one round of the password hashing scheme.
+Since it is not very hard to estimate the instruction throughput of a hardware platform, this model can be used to compare the performance of the hashing scheme on different architectures and determines the maxim speedup that can be achieved.
+To define this model, all arithmetic and logic operations are taken into account

 ## Real-world HASHCAT 3090-Ti benchmarks algorithm’s results